 Impinj addresses this problem with the RFID technology it pioneered.
 The company’s key product consists of endpoint chips that can wirelessly connect to most physical things, leading to item-to-cloud connectivity.
 Because these radios-on-a-chip cost pennies, they can be deployed at a massive scale.
 Each of Impinj’s chips attaches to a host item and includes an identifying number.
 The chip may also include features such as user data storage, security or loss prevention.
 When a consumer uses self-checkout, for example, RFID can help the retailer manage inventory by highlighting exactly what is being bought while also providing insights on theft by identifying items that leave the store without being scanned.Competitors offering endpoint chips include NXP B.V., EM Microelectronic, and Alien Technology.

-Impinj's revenue growth over the last three years has been strong, averaging 24.2% annually.
-And as you can see below, last year has been especially strong, with quarterly revenue growing from $52.6 million to $76.6 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Impinj's revenue growth over the last three years has been very strong, averaging 34.3% annually.
+But as you can see below, its revenue declined from $76.59 million in the same quarter last year to $70.65 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Impinj reported an operating margin of 15.5% in Q4, up 13.3 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Impinj reported an operating margin of 1.9% in Q4, down 13 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Wall St analysts are expecting earnings per share to decline 1.06 thousand% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Impinj expect earnings per share to grow 2,005% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Impinj's free cash flow came in at -$12.3 million in Q4, up 105% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Impinj's free cash flow came in at negative $1.20 million in Q4, up 90.2% year on year.

-Impinj didn't produce any free cash flow in the last year, so shareholders will want to see that improve in the short term.
+As you can see above, Impinj failed to produce positive free cash flow over the last 12 months and shareholders will likely want to see an improvement in the coming quarters.